Virtual Machine for Debugging

 Save VM on failure

 Save VM on failure will save the virtual machine if it fails during the run.
-During provisining failure the VM is not saved.
 The option can be also used when scheduling via “Build and test on these configurations”, this will run the tests in addition, but in case of no failure no VM is saved.
 This is often better way to save a VM for an issue that causes an failure as the state is not touched after the failure.
+With save VM on failure the content of ci_env.sh will be from the point of the failure.

 On the VM